How to Fix: Missing Taskbar, Start Menu and Other UI Elements on Windows Startup

 • A notice stating the status of any corrected corrupted files will be sent to you after the scan is complete.
 When the scanning is finished, restart your computer and see whether the missing UI components are back.

-4. Start Explorer.exe Process Again
+4. Re-start Explorer.exe Process Again

 • Start “Task Manager” by pressing ‘Ctrl + Shift + Esc’.
 Another option is to access the task manager by right-clicking on the taskbar and choosing “Task Manager.”